 - You feel tired in the morning and sleepy during the day

-It is necessary to spend one night in the clinic.
+This laboratory sleep test requires an overnight appointment in the clinic.
 Electrodes are placed on the body in order to observe physical activity such as brain or muscle activity, the oxygen level in the blood and the different phases of sleep.

 What to do to limit sleep apnea aggravation?

-If you suffer from sleep apnea simple measures can be put in place to improve the quality of your sleep.
+If you suffer from sleep apnea, simple measures can be put in place to improve the quality of your sleep.
 These measures can help reduce or even eliminate sleep apnea in mild cases:

-Sleeping on your side helps to clear the airway and reduce sleep apnea.
+Sleeping on your side: Sleeping on your side helps to clear the airway and reduce sleep apnea.

-Sleep apnea: what treatments?
+Sleep apnea: what are the treatments?